tranhaiming14/n8n-nodes-geminigen/README.md

 1. **Trigger**: Use a Schedule Trigger to run daily
 2. **GeminiGen Node**: Configure with your prompt and preferred model
-3. **Output**: Connect to email or storage nodes to save/send the generated video
+3. **Output**: The generated video URL will be returned after generation is complete, please be patient since the video generation can take a few minutes.

 ### Tips